ikathuria/DepthGestureRecognition/README.md

-# MotionGestureRecogniton
+# Motion Gesture Recogniton

-A Gesture Recognition model made with a 3D-CNN using the 20bnJester dataset.
+Check out the [wiki](https://github.com/ikathuria/DepthGestureRecogniton/wiki) for detailed information about the project!